 One of the key challenges of any software program, including Logward, is handling complex event processing.
 In other words, ensuring that the cascading effects of events from one microservice are acknowledged by all microservices.

-A real-life (software is real too…) example would be when a sales team (a stand-in for a microservice) closes a deal for which production capacity has to go up.
+A real-life (software is real too…) example would be a sales team (a stand-in for a microservice) closing a deal for which production capacity has to go up.
 Planning begins, but in the process, someone forgets to inform the procurement team (another microservice) and the whole expansion plan is at risk.

 Similarly, in any software system it is critical that each microservice keeps the others updated on relevant information.
 Yet, how to coordinate this?

 Coordination design solutions usually center around either an orchestration or choreography approach, although in some cases a mix of both is possible.

 Choreography refers to a setup in which all the services can talk to each other, and for any given process an owner service is defined which triggers the event.
 Each service needs to be aware of the other service’s response type and domain.
 Adapters need to be written in the respective language in order for the APIs to function for both incoming and outgoing messages.